siegerts/release-follow-up-action/README.md

-# Release follow up
+# Release follow up :memo:

 Follow up on issues and PRs after a release is published.
-The corresponding `pending-release` label will be removed if it's present and the`referenced-in-release` label added. :rocket:
+The corresponding `pending-release` label will be removed if it's present and the`referenced-in-release` label added.

 ![](https://github.com/siegerts/release-follow-up-action/raw/main/assets/release-follow-up.png)